jerryzhong08/react-mui-datagrid-test/README.md

   - context: a singular noun to uniquely indicate what the Datagrid is about, e.g. 'user', 'contact'.
   - title: title of the Datagrid shown in the above-datagrid toolbar.
   - desc: text shown in the above-datagrid toolbar as description of the Datagrid.
-  - width: width of the entire Datagrid, e.g. 95vw.
+  - width: width of the entire Datagrid, in unit vw, e.g. 95.
-  - height: height of the entire Datagrid including the pagination bar, e.g. 90vh.
+  - height: height of the entire Datagrid including the pagination bar, in unit vh, e.g. 90.
 - **columns**: an object of objects that define how to display, update and validate data in the Datagrid.
 - **columnsHidden**: an array of IDs of columns not shown in the Datagrid.
 Column hiding feature is disabled if columnsHidden in undefined.
 Pass [] for columnsHidden if no columns are hidden initially.
 - **groupColumns**: an array of column IDs and grouping rules used to group rows.
 Column-based row grouping is disabled if groupColumns in undefined.
 Pass [] for groupColumns if no rows are grouped initially.
 - **defaultRow**: populate a new row when it is first created.
 - **rows**: an array of objects where each object defines the user data to fill the fields of a row.
 Row adding feature is disabled if rows is undefined.
 Pass [] if there are no rows initially.
 - **rowsPerPageOptions**: an array of number of rows per page, e.g. [10, 20, 30].
 Datagrid pagination is disabled if rowsPerPageOptions is undefined, null, or empty.
-- **useVirtualization**: if true, use virtualized React table; if not defined or false, use MUI Table with no virtualization.
-Although technically doable, Datagrid pagination and virtualization should not be enabled at the same time.
+- **virtualization**: an object that contains attributes used by the virtualized Datagrid.
+If not defined, use MUI Table with no virtualization.
+Although doable, Datagrid pagination and virtualization are usually not enabled at the same time.
+  - rowHeight: height of rows in the virtualized Datagrid, in unit px, e.g. 40.
-- **showStats**: one of ['top', 'bottom'].
-If defined, calculate and display cross-row statistics.
+- **showStats**: if defined, calculate and display cross-row statistics.
+When *useVirtualizaion* is true, statistics are stickily displayed at the bottom of the Datagrid; otherwise, *showStatus* is one of ['top', 'bottom'], default is 'top'.
   - 'top': display statistics inside Datagrid headers so that they can always be seen.
   - 'bottom': display statistics as the last row, visible only when scrolled to the bottom.
 - **onRowUpdated**: user-provided callback function to handle updated row.
 Row editing is disabled if onRowUpdated is undefined.